arthi2900/app1/docs/prd.md

   - Reorder questions via drag-and-drop
 \n**Method B: Select Questions from Question Bank**
 - **Question Bank View**:
-  - Display all questions from teacher's question bank
+  - Display all questions from teacher's question bank (for teachers) or school question bank (for principal)
   - Filtered by selected class and subject
   - View options: List view or Card view
 - **Filter Panel**: